-I probably never would have discovered Anatoli Turkish Restaurant if it wasn’t for my in-laws.
+I probably never would have discovered Anatoli Turkish Restaurant if it wasn't for my in-laws.
 They treated us to dinner here after taking us to see the Nutcracker a few days before Christmas.
-This restaurant is amazing and has quite a few plant-based options.
+This restaurant is amazing and has quite a few vegan options.
 We ordered some starters including falafel and then I ordered a vegetarian sampler platter and just sub one or two things to make it entirely vegan.
 It came with falafel, pita, hummus and stuffed grape leaves.
 Yum!
 The tea there is also amazing and they give you lots of free refills.

 I'd love to know who of you have been to Nashville before and if there are some vegan friendly restaurants that you would add to this list.
 We will definitely be back over the years so I'd love your recommendations!